gsrohde/DAWN/README.md

 ## Running the application.

-The executable is called `dawn`.
+The executable is called `runsim`.
 In what follows, we assume that you haven't necessarily installed this to your system.
 Instead, we will run the copy created in the `<build directory>/app` directory by the build step.

 Start by CD-ing to the `app` directory with